Canon 4000D vs Fujifilm GFX 50S

 Studio photographers will appreciate that the Fujifilm GFX 50S (unlike the 4000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 4000D and the GFX 50S are recent models that feature in their makers' current product line-up.
+Both the 4000D and the GFX 50S are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Fujifilm.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Fujifilm websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 4000D vs Fujifilm GFX 50S

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 4000D and the Fujifilm GFX 50S?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 4000D: